 Coconut Oil Vegan Pie Crust

-I’ve made this crust ~6 times over the past 2 weeks in order to make sure that I had perfected the method.
+I’ve made this crust MANY times over the past couple of years.
 I’m REALLY happy with it (and also maybe in a crust coma) so I hope that you like it as well!

 I bake this particular crust at 425 degrees.
 I’ve made a few different kinds of pies with this crust and they’ve all turned out PERFECT!
 Needless to say (although I always do), I’m a huge fan.